FindRobBrodie/brodie-react-template/README.md

 # Brodie React Template

-This template can be used to quickly create a React SPA application.
+This template can be used to quickly create a React SPA application with a modern stack.

-The target audience is C# / .NET developers who would like a strongly-typed stack.
+The target audience is C# / .NET developers who would like a strongly-typed stack, a rich component library, and an opinionated React setup.
+This repo will allow you to hit the ground running.
+You can focus on building your product and not worry about the low-level details.

 React, Typescript, and GraphQL combined with MaterialUI make creating UI's a dream.